BackTable / ENT / Article

 Physical Examination of Thyroglossal Duct Cyst

-In children with prior infections of a thyroglossal duct cyst, there may be scarring from chronic inflammation.
+In children with prior infected thyroglossal duct cysts, there may be scarring from chronic inflammation.
 Fistulas or ulcers can occasionally develop, typically after a cyst has spontaneously ruptured or been drained.

-Routine physical examination of a suspected thyroglossal duct cyst does not usually involve laryngoscopy to assess the airway.
-However, if there are symptoms of airway obstruction or dysphagia, scoping may be considered.
+Routine physical examination of a suspected thyroglossal duct cyst does not usually require laryngoscopy to assess the airway.
+However, if there are thyroglossal duct cyst symptoms such as airway obstruction or dysphagia, scoping may be considered.

 [Dr. Gopi Shah]